 Wong studied English at University College, Oxford and received an MA in creative writing at the University of East Anglia (UEA).
 She is completing a funded PhD in poetry and poetics at Oxford Brookes University.
 She has taught as an Associate Lecturer in Creative Writing at Oxford Brookes, and led an international online course on multiculturalism in contemporary poetry at Poetry School.
+She has also taught creative writing courses at City Lit.

 She is now working on her next collection.